jlebowitsch/DistribureRoutesToGWs/readme.md

 | inputsubnets | comma delimited list of the subnets that need to route through the gateways| subnet-xxx1, subnet-yyy2 |
 | routetargets | comma delimited list of prefixes traffic to which needs to flow through the gateways | 0.0.0.0/0, 192.168.1.0/24 |

+### Installing the function using the routeredistibution.yml files
+The routeredistribution.yml file conforms to [AWS SAM](https://github.com/awslabs/serverless-application-model) specifications. deploying it will result in the creation of the lambda function, a role and an SNS topic. you will still need to define cloudwatch events on your loadbalancers and publish them in that topic.
+To deploy using the AWS CLI run: aws cloudformation deploy --template-file <path to where you downloaded routeredistribution.yaml> --stack-name <choose a name> --capabilities CAPABILITY_IAM --parameter-overrides Elbname=<your ELB> RoutePrefixes=<your list of route prefixes> SubnetList=<your list of protected subnets>
+e.g.,
+aws cloudformation deploy --template-file C:\Users\lebowits\Desktop\routeredistribution.yaml --stack-name abracadabrars --capabilities CAPABILITY_IAM --parameter-overrides Elbname=myelv RoutePrefixes=0.0.0.0/0,192.168.1.0/24 SubnetList=subnet-1234,subnet-2345

 ### Note to consider
 currently Cloudwatch alerts must aggregate events at minimal time resultion of one minute.
 Thus this method of controlling routes will typically lag by one minute after a gateway first becomes "OutofService".
 More immdiate ways to trigger the the function RouteSwitchv2(elbname) would result in a more timely route modification